trntv/apis-list/README.md

  ### Search
 - [Bing Search API](https://github.com/apis-list/apis-list/blob/main/apis/bing-search-api/bing-search-api.md) - Add intelligent search to your app, combing hundreds of billions of webpages, images, videos, and news to provide relevant results with no ad requirements
 - [CityGrid](https://github.com/apis-list/apis-list/blob/main/apis/citygrid/citygrid.md) - Enables developers to create web and mobile applications that find local businesses, organizations, and points of interest by a variety of search criteria
-- [Datamuse API](https://github.com/apis-list/apis-list/blob/main/apis/datamuse-api/datamuse-api.md) - You can use it in your apps to find words that match a given set o
+- [Datamuse API](https://github.com/apis-list/apis-list/blob/main/apis/datamuse-api/datamuse-api.md) - Word-finding query engine that finds words that match a given set of constraints and that are likely in a given context
 - [Deezer](https://github.com/apis-list/apis-list/blob/main/apis/deezer/deezer.md) - Deezer API provides a nice set of services to build up web applications allowing the discovery of Deezer's music catalogue
 - [EAN-Search](https://github.com/apis-list/apis-list/blob/main/apis/ean-search/ean-search.md) - Search our EAN database with over 230 million products by EAN, UPC, ISBN or product name
 - [Faroo](https://github.com/apis-list/apis-list/blob/main/apis/faroo/faroo.md) - Alternative to Google Web Search API / Google News Search API, allows you to search news within dates, fetch trending news, topics and terms
 - [Foursquare API](https://github.com/apis-list/apis-list/blob/main/apis/foursquare-api/foursquare-api.md) - Gives you access to our world-class places database and the ability to interact with Foursquare users and merchants
 - [Freesound](https://github.com/apis-list/apis-list/blob/main/apis/freesound/freesound.md) - With the Freesound API you can browse, search, and retrieve information about Freesound users, packs, and the sounds themselves
-- [Furniture Store Data Api](https://github.com/apis-list/apis-list/blob/main/apis/furniture-store-data-api/furniture-store-data-api.md) - You will learn how to provide any type of data via api in seconds
+- [Furniture Store Data Api](https://github.com/apis-list/apis-list/blob/main/apis/furniture-store-data-api/furniture-store-data-api.md) - You will learn how to provide any type of data via api in seconds.
+The great thing in this api is that it very simple to use and edit.
+The updated version of the API is also available at <a href='https://getrit. com</a>.
+The API is developed on C# and json. [{"ID":"1","TITLE":"Scott","Publishe_Date":"2/2/2","Modified_Date":"3/3/3","Image_Url":"noimage","TEXT":"about the topic"}]. com'>getrit.
+0 and above
 - [Gnews](https://github.com/apis-list/apis-list/blob/main/apis/gnews/gnews.md) - GNews is an API to search for articles from a variety of sources, including Google News
 - [Google AdWords API](https://github.com/apis-list/apis-list/blob/main/apis/google-adwords-api/google-adwords-api.md) - A SOAP API that provides access to Google Ads accounts, campaigns, and reports
 - [Google Custom Search API](https://github.com/apis-list/apis-list/blob/main/apis/google-custom-search-api/google-custom-search-api.md) - With this API, you can use RESTful req